Featured Article: Why Walmart Has Become a Public Nuisance

 Dealing with Insurance Companies After a Serious Injury

-One of the key responsibilities of an attorney is dealing firmly and aggressively with insurance companies.
+One of the key responsibilities of a personal injury attorney is dealing firmly and aggressively with insurance companies.
 Insurers offer policies that cover expenses when things go wrong.
 Unfortunately, it’s too often the case that once a catastrophe happens, these insurance companies deny payment or offer far less than an injured person deserves.

 If you’ve been involved in an incident that warrants an insurance claim, you might be contacted by a representative of an insurance company.
 In general, you should cooperate with your own insurance company when they contact you.
 However, you DO NOT have to accept any offer if it doesn’t meet your needs.